 A Will is a very powerful document which will hopefully avoid legal wrangles and confusion over who will benefit from your estate.
 You can also leave a gift to charities of your choosing.

-Wills, and Inheritance Tax planning more broadly, are sensitive subjects for households across the UK and are often thought of as slightly taboo topics.
-However, the global coronavirus (COVID-19) pandemic has focused minds and given us space to think.
+Wills and Inheritance Tax planning more broadly are sensitive subjects for households across the UK and are often thought of as slightly taboo topics.